 [Wahab] I don’t see this in the paper.
 You wrote “Not impossible, one could create an approach that re-create a network packet based on the crash characteristics.”
 Please point me to the paragraph so I could check.

+I think it refers to Without this input, it may be challenging to reproduce the bug.
+Last sentence before 2.1

 R1.13.
 Page 3: What does "specific data" refer to---simply the input?